learn-co-curriculum/intro-to-ruby-programming-basics-what-is-a-program/README.md

 1 example, 0 failures
 ```

+## Submit a Learn Lab

+With a working solution, you're ready to move on to the next lesson.
+Submit
+your work by typing `learn submit` into your terminal, then click "Next
+Lesson" to move forward when you are ready.

 ## Conclusion

 Understanding the complexity of programs can be intimidating at first glance.
 However, programs don't have to be mysterious black boxes that magically work.
 With a little context and knowledge of a programming language's syntax, we are
-able to not only read code in a program but make edits to it!
+able to not only read code in a program but also make edits to it!

 Ruby syntax is designed to be easy to read and understand.
 When something
 doesn't work, Ruby tries its best to produce informative errors.
 It was designed